andresromerouy/DataSciInPractice24/Examples/[UM-05E] Example - Book recommendations.md

 ## Q1.
 How often do bookcrossers rate the books they pick?

 Compared to e-commerce sites like Amazon, rating in Bookcrossing is quite frequent, although more than one half of the books picked are not rated.
-The books effectively rated are those with positive rating, so we can use the Boolean mask `ratings['rating'] > 0` to capture them:
+The books effectively rated are those with positive rating, so we can use the Boolean mask `ratings['rating'] > 0` (to either `items` or `df`) to capture them:

 ```
 In [6]: (df['rating'] > 0).mean().round(3)